Melrose Industries (LON:MRO) Trading Down 11.7% – What’s Next?

-Separately, JPMorgan Chase & Co. reiterated an “overweight” rating and set a GBX 850 ($10.98) price target on shares of Melrose Industries in a research report on Thursday, January 23rd.
+Separately, JPMorgan Chase & Co. reiterated an “overweight” rating and set a GBX 850 ($10.98) price objective on shares of Melrose Industries in a research report on Thursday, January 23rd.

-Melrose Industries (LON:MRO – Get Free Report) last released its earnings results on Thursday, March 6th.
+Melrose Industries (LON:MRO – Get Free Report) last posted its quarterly earnings data on Thursday, March 6th.
 The company reported GBX 26.80 ($0.35) earnings per share for the quarter.
-Melrose Industries had a negative return on equity of 1.18% and a negative net margin of 1.13%.
-As a group, sell-side analysts predict that Melrose Industries PLC will post 33.9741641 earnings per share for the current fiscal year.
+Melrose Industries had a negative net margin of 1.13% and a negative return on equity of 1.18%.
+On average, equities research analysts expect that Melrose Industries PLC will post 33.9741641 earnings per share for the current fiscal year.

 Melrose Industries PLC, together with its subsidiaries, provides aerospace components and systems to civil and defence markets in the United Kingdom, rest of Europe, North America, and internationally.
 The company operates through two segments, Engines and Structures.
 The Engines segment offers structural engineered components; parts repair; and commercial and aftermarket contracts to engines original equipment manufacturers.